apollographql/apollo-server/docs/source/performance/caching.md

 Our philosophy behind Apollo Server caching is that a response should only be considered cacheable if every part of that response _opts in_ to being cacheable.
 At the same time, we don't think developers should have to specify cache hints for every single field in their schema.

+So, we follow these heuristics:

+* Root field resolvers are extremely likely to fetch data (because these fields have no parent), so we set their default `maxAge` to `0` to avoid automatically caching sensitive data that _shouldn't_ be cached.
+* Resolvers for other non-scalar fields (objects, interfaces, and unions) _also_ commonly fetch data because they contain arbitrarily many fields.
+Consequently, we also set their default `maxAge` to `0`.
+* Resolvers for scalar, non-root fields _rarely_ fetch data and instead usually populate data via the `parent` argument.
+Consequently, these fields inherit their default `maxAge` from their parent to reduce schema clutter.

+Of course, these heuristics aren't always correct!
+For example, the resolver for a non-root scalar field might indeed fetch remote data.
+You can always set your own cache hint for any field with an undesirable default behavior.

 Ideally, you can provide a `maxAge` for every field with a resolver that actually fetches data from a data source (such as a database or REST API). _Most_ other fields can then inherit their cache hint from their parent (fields with resolvers that _don't_ fetch data less commonly have specific caching needs).
 For more on this, see [Recommended starting usage](#recommended-starting-usage).

 #### Setting a different default `maxAge`